-Interfaith Food Bank is committed to recognizing the human dignity of those in need and providing food and access to services and resources generated from within our community.
+Interfaith Food Bank Society of Lethbridge recognizes the human dignity of those in need and provides food and access to services and resources generated from within our community.

-We act as a bridge between a community of donors and those who are in need through:
+We have been providing support to citizens of Lethbridge and area since 1989, acting as a bridge between a community of donors and those who are in need through: